Hopefully by now, your hectic holiday schedule has slowed down. It’s okay to breathe a sigh of relief.

 Learn to meditate

-Create a photo collage for 2016
+Create a photo collage of your favorite photos from 2023

 Experiment with a new recipe

-Spending time by yourself allows you to learn more about yourself.
 You’ll learn what you like and what you don’t like without anyone’s influence.
-You’ll be more reflective about life and form your own opinions.

-End this holiday season by giving yourself a gift – your time.
 Spend a day by yourself doing what you want.
 Be indulgent and turn off your phone.
-Cherish the time you have by yourself to just be you.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”